 - Adds the environment variable definitions to the system-wide startup scripts.
-If the variable definitions were not correctly set during the setup, see "Troubleshoot the load generator Linux installation" on page 52 for possible solutions. - Sets environment variables for the current shell session if the source command was used to run the Setup wizard.
+If the variable definitions were not correctly set during the setup, see Troubleshoot the load generator Linux installation for possible solutions. - Sets environment variables for the current shell session if the source command was used to run the Setup wizard.